 Being able to deal with the women alone was critical to the success of the training.

 We wrapped up at 2pm, ready to go, then Senior Program Manager insisted we wait for someone from the Ministry of Public Health to come speak at 3:30.
 He showed up at 4:15.
 But apparently he was a very important person (perhaps even the Director for Herat province, I think?) so it was good that we waited (probably should have practiced my elevator pitch, though…).
 Then we took the most awkward group photo ever and we were done.

 In the days after I was hoping to do some follow-up field visits, to see how the CHWs are managing with the app out in the field, but with the recent prison break of 500 Taliban insurgents via underground tunnel (a statement so ridiculous it feels weird typing it), that is off the table.

 Now for the lifestyle section…

 Heard an IED go off last week.
-Can’t say how far it was, but the sound was crisp and I’d a mile or two.
+Can’t say how far it was, but the sound was crisp and I’d guess a mile or two.
 Then another one went off early the next morning.
 Much closer – maybe ~1 km away; shook the windows – and I slept right through it.
 Good survival instincts on this one…

 IT was giving my field implementor flak about connecting his personal laptop to the network, while yet unable to provide him with an official one.
 When I found him sitting at an empty desk twiddling his thumbs, I told him that was BS.
 The next day he has his laptop again, with a piece of paper taped over the top to ‘disguise’ it.